dev-ath0m/hyperhdr-c792/README.md

 2. **Periodic watchdog:** Every 15 seconds, queries HyperHDR's JSON API to check that VIDEOGRABBER is `active=True` and LEDDEVICE is ON.
 After 2 consecutive failures, triggers the 3-step restart.
-3. **Color space check:** Reads the TC358743 `--log-status` to verify the HDMI source is sending YCbCr (not RGB).
-If RGB is detected, it toggles HPD by clearing and reloading the EDID, forcing the source to re-read the CEA-861 extension and switch to YCbCr.
+3. **Color space monitor:** Reads the TC358743 `--log-status` to detect whether the HDMI source is sending RGB or YCbCr.
+If the color space changes, it updates `/tmp/tc358743-colorspace` and triggers a relay restart so ffmpeg uses the correct pipeline (copy for YCbCr, colormatrix for RGB).
+4. **HDR monitor:** Detects BT.2020 colorimetry in the AVI InfoFrame, which indicates HDR/WCG content (HDR10, HLG).
+Toggles HyperHDR's `hdrToneMapping` via the JSON API to select the correct LUT table — **no service restart needed**.
+   - SDR signal (ITU709) → `HDR=0` → Table 2 (SDR YUV): passthrough
+   - HDR signal (BT.2020) → `HDR=1` → Table 1 (HDR YUV): PQ/HLG→SDR tone mapping

-Both recovery paths use the same 3-step sequence:
+Color space and source changes use the 3-step restart sequence:
-`stop HyperHDR → restart relay (fresh ffmpeg) → start HyperHDR`
+`stop HyperHDR → restart relay (fresh ffmpeg) → start HyperHDR` HDR toggling is instant (API call only) and does not require a restart.

 This avoids the systemd circular dependency (the relay service has `Before=hyperhdr@pi.service`, so `systemctl restart hyperhdr` alone cannot